 Examples of ways to end a letter

-To choose the appropriate end to a letter, you should consider the person you are writing the letter to and choose an appropriate close based on your relationship with them.
+To choose the appropriate end to a letter, consider the person you are writing it to and choose an appropriate close based on your relationship with them.

-If you are writing to a client or a colleague, for instance, you should choose a professional concluding phrase such as Sincerely, Thank you, etc.
+For instance, if you are writing to a client or colleague, you should choose a professional concluding phrase such as Sincerely, Thank you, etc.

 The following are the most common and recommended ways to end a letter and are applicable on both official and informal occasions: